richardmadison/inodedetails/README.md

 # inodedetails

+Cheers.

-Cheers - A nice little cPanel Plugin to allow your customers to view their Inode Usage.
+Here's a nice little cPanel Plugin to allow your customers to view their Inode Usage Details.

 Specifically, we show all folders with more than 100 files in them.